What is depression?

 - Losing interest in activities they usually enjoy.

-However, it’s important to fully realise that depression has many meanings.
-Just because you’re feeling depressed, doesn’t mean you’re suffering from clinical depression.
+However, it’s important to remind ourselves that depression has many meanings and just because you’re feeling depressed, doesn’t mean you’re suffering from clinical depression.

 There can be a danger of medicalising everyday emotions, so talking about your feelings honestly and openly can help to fully understand what’s going on for you.